-In July 2019, the Australian Signals Directorate (ASD) commissioned an independent review of its Cloud Services Certification Program (CSCP) and Information Security Registered Assessors Program (IRAP).
-For the public statement on the review outcomes, see Joint ASD-DTA Public Statement on Independent Review of CSCP and IRAP.
+In July 2019, the Australian Signals Directorate’s Australian Cyber Security Centre (ASD’s ACSC) commissioned an independent review of its Cloud Services Certification Program (CSCP) and Infosec Registered Assessors Program (IRAP).

 - Cloud Computing Security Considerations

 - Cloud Computing Security Considerations for Cloud Service Providers

 - Cloud Computing Security Considerations for Tenants.